karthikreddy180808/selenium-/README.md

 #### First time

+- you need to download the chromedriver and move it into the project directory where the 2 files are present!

 - If its the first time you use ClassJoinInator, you need to enter your credentials- (you need to do this only once, the credentials are stored), EXERCISE CAUTION WHEN ENTERING CREDENTIALS.

 - Then the backend code runs and join's the most recent class started.